-The Board of Directors has a standing Audit Committee and a Compensation and Options Committee.
-The members of the Audit Committee are Dr. Shing Mao, Dr. Leonard Silverman, and Michael Giordano.
-Michael A. Rosenberg was a member of the Audit Committee until he was appointed President of the Company in October 1997.
-The Audit Committee met twice during fiscal year 1997.
+The Board of Directors has a standing Audit Committee, a Compensation and Options Committee, and an Executive Committee.
+The members of the Audit Committee are Dr. Leonard M. Silverman and Dr. Shing Mao, with Michael R. Giordano serving as Chairman of the committee.
 The Audit Committee makes recommendations to the Board of Directors regarding the engagement of the Company's independent auditors, reviews the plan, scope and results of the audit, reviews with management the Company's policies and procedures with respect to internal accounting and financial controls and reviews changes in accounting policy and the scope of the non-audit services which may be performed by the Company's independent auditors.
 The Audit Committee also monitors policies to prohibit unethical, questionable or illegal activities by the Company's employees.

-The Compensation and Options Committee consists of Dr. Shing Mao, Dr. Leonard Silverman, and Michael Giordano.
-Michael A. Rosenberg was a member of the Compensation and Options Committee until he was appointed President of the Company in October 1997.
+The Compensation and Options Committee members consist of Dr. Shing Mao and William J. Spires, with Michael R. Giordano serving as Chairman of the committee.
 The Compensation and Options Committee makes recommendations to the Board of Directors regarding compensation, benefits and incentive arrangements for officers and other key employees of the Company including awards under the Company's Incentive Bonus Plan.
-The Compensation and Options Committee also administers the Company's 1993 Incentive Stock Option Plan ("1993 ISO Plan"), the Company's 1993 Non-Qualified Stock Option Plan ("1984 NQO Plan").
+The Compensation and Options Committee also administers the Company's 1993 Incentive Stock Option Plan ("1993 ISO Plan"), the 1993 Non-Qualified Stock Option Plan ("1993 NQO Plan"), the 1984 Non-Qualified Stock Option Plan ("1984 NQO Plan"), and Company's 401(k) profit sharing plan (the "401(k) Plan").